 - London Travel Zones: the fare that you pay will depend on the travel zones that you travel to and from.
 See more about London Travel Zones here: London Travel Zones.

-- Time of the day: The fares will depend on the time that you are travelling, as there are peak time fares and off-peak fares.
+- Time of the day: The fares will depend on the time you travel, as there are peak-time fares and off-peak fares.
 Peak times are considered 6.30 am – 9.30 am and 4 pm – 7 pm Monday – Friday (excluding bank holidays.
-If you travel during off-peak times the journey will normally be a little cheaper.
+If you travel during off-peak times, the journey will normally be a little cheaper.

 More information on using Public Transport in London